quadups/quadups-website/README.md

-# TechNovo Official Website
+# Quadups Official Website

-Welcome to the official TechNovo website repository.
-TechNovo is a leading-edge technology solutions provider dedicated to delivering innovative software services tailored to meet the diverse needs of our clients.
+Welcome to the official Quadups website repository.
+Quadups is a leading-edge technology solutions provider dedicated to delivering innovative software services tailored to meet the diverse needs of our clients.
 This repository serves as the foundation for our online presence, showcasing our capabilities, offerings, and vision.

-## About TechNovo
+## About Quadups

-At TechNovo, we are passionate about leveraging technology to transform businesses and solve complex challenges.
+At Quadups, we are passionate about leveraging technology to transform businesses and solve complex challenges.
 We specialize in a wide range of software services designed to empower organizations, enhance efficiency, and drive sustainable growth.
 From custom software development to cloud-based solutions, our team of experts is committed to excellence in every project.

 ### Our Services
-TechNovo offers a comprehensive suite of services, including:
+Quadups offers a comprehensive suite of services, including:

 - **Custom Software Development**: Tailored applications built to your unique specifications.
 - **Web Development**: Responsive, SEO-optimized websites that captivate and engage audiences.